 Project Completed: The project team submitted their draft final report to FHWA.
 Despite toll increases of 50 cents at peak and 25 cents off-peak at the mainline plaza implemented on July 3rd, 2006, traffic volumes continued to grow at about 1-2% each year.
-In September, toll revenue growth increased over 10% from last year.
-High gas prices in Southern California seem to have had a significant effect on the second quarter 2006 traffic volumes, but traffic is now rebounding.
+In March 2007, fiscal year-to-date toll revenue growth increased over 8.6% from last year while traffic was up 1.2%.